ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/atomic-guards.markdown

 * **Atomic guards** are
   [compare exchange](../../../client-api/operations/compare-exchange/overview)
-  key/value pairs that RavenDB creates and manages automatically to guarantee the atomicity and overall [ACID](../../../server/clustering/cluster-transactions#cluster-transaction-properties) properties of cluster-wide transactions.
+  key/value pairs that RavenDB creates and manages automatically in cluster-wide sessions to guarantee the atomicity and overall [ACID](../../../server/clustering/cluster-transactions#cluster-transaction-properties) properties of cluster-wide transactions.
-    * They are created automatically when a session's `TransactionMode` is defined as `ClusterWide`.

 * Prior to the introduction of this feature (in **RavenDB 5.2**), client code had to administer compare-exchange entries explicitly.
 You can still do that if you wish, by [disabling](../../../client-api/operations/compare-exchange/atomic-guards#disabling-atomic-guards)